-Ans.
-A crescent-shaped moving dune is known as a barchan.
-Barchans are primarily exposed to one direction of the wind.
+Barchans are a unique feature found in crescent-shaped dunes, and they are primarily exposed to one direction of the wind.

 Q2.
 What is the approximate size of Barchans?

-Ans.
-When there is a lot of sand in the desert, Barchans can form.
-It is necessary to have a consistent airflow from one direction.
-A barchan's surface is extremely steep.
-As sand departs from the top of the dune, it produces a low-rise trailing wall that extends backwards to reach the desert bottom.
+As sand departs from the top of the dune, it produces a low-rise trailing wall that extends backward to reach the desert bottom.

 Q4.
 What is the difference between longitudinal dunes and Barchans?

-Ans.
 The primary distinction between Barchans and longitudinal dunes is their shape and size.
-Barchans are crescent-shaped dunes created mostly by wind movement in one direction.
-The longitudinal dunes, on the other hand, appear to have symmetrical cross-sections.
+Barchans are crescent shaped dunes created mainly by wind movement in one direction.
+On the other hand, the longitudinal dunes appear to have symmetrical cross-sections.

 Q5.
 In which physiographic division of India you will find barchans?